 Migrating from Cori to Perlmutter¶

 Cori had its first users in 2015, and since then, NERSC's longest running system has been a valuable resource for thousands of users and projects.
-With the complete Perlmutter system to be operational during the 2023 allocation year, NERSC plans to decommission Cori at the end of April 2023.
+With the complete Perlmutter system to be operational during the 2023 allocation year, Cori has been retired on May 31, 2023 at noon, Pacific time.

-We will begin decommissioning auxiliary systems associated with Cori at the end of March.
-On March 31 at noon, the Cori large memory nodes will be taken offline in preparation for their migration to Perlmutter, and the Cori GPU nodes will be retired.
-The Haswell and KNL nodes will continue to operate through the end of April.
+Auxiliary systems associated with Cori were decommisioned first.
+On March 31 at noon, the Cori large memory nodes were taken offline in preparation for their migration to Perlmutter, and the Cori GPU nodes were retired.
+The Haswell and KNL nodes continued to operate through May 31, at noon, Pacific time when it was officially retired.
+Users were given an additional week until June 7, at noon, to login to Cori and archive data from Cori scratch file system.

 Cori Retirement Timeline¶